msteffensen19/InstallNimbusappEverywhere/README.md

 to a "nimbusapp alm down" followed by a "docker rmi admpresales/alm".

-This command "nimbusapp alm bounce" will run a 'down' and then an 'up' on the selected container(s). it also works with 'downup' instead of 'bounce'.
+This command "nimbusapp alm bounce" will run a 'down' and then an 'up' on the selected container(s).
+It also works with 'downup' instead of 'bounce'.

 On Windows platforms (like NimbusClient or NimbusWindows) this modified nimbusapp command will stop the LR Agent when starting the LRE container